-Implementation of Mitigation Measure 3.2-1a would ensure that the project implements the SMAQMD-required Basic Construction Emission Control Practices, allowing the use of the non-
+Implementation of Mitigation Measure 3.2-1a would ensure that the project implements the SMAQMD-required Basic Construction Emission Control Practices, allowing the use of the nonzero particulate matter significance thresholds.
+Therefore, project construction would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment and this impact would be less than significant with mitigation.